Speed metal: History

+Etymology

+The term speed metal originated during the 1980s to refer to what is now known as thrash metal.
+The speed metal genre as it is understood today was defined retrospectively in the 1990s.

 Regional differences

 Speed metal's sound varied between various regional scenes.
 European bands leaned towards the sound of bands like Venom and Motörhead.
 Japanese bands had a more melodic sound that resembled power metal.
 North American bands had a faster, more aggressive sound that would later influence the thrash metal movement.

-The Speed Metal Swirl

-Banzai Records printed the Speed Metal Swirl on the cover of 18 of their releases.
-It was a marketing idea by label founder Michel Meese and put together by Gunther Woschank, likely made from an existing design which has been found on a 1976 Shediac, New Brunswick phone book, with the words Speed Metal added.